Hrunting: Hrunting's failure

-The reason behind Hrunting's failing against Grendel's Mother has been a point of much scholarly debate.
+The reason behind Hrunting's failing against Grendel's mother has been a point of much scholarly debate.
 J.L.
 Rosier, in A Design for Treachery: The Unferth Intrigue, puts forth the contention that Unferth deliberately gave Beowulf a sword that he knew would fail, possibly for the purpose of preventing Beowulf from succeeding where Unferth himself failed.
 Yet this point has been contested by J.D.A Oglivy, who notes that the poem itself offers another explanation.
 First, Oglivy notes that if Unferth supplied an inferior weapon then it doesn't follow for the poet to have gone into extensive detail about the magical infallibility of the sword.
 Further, as the sword that Beowulf ultimately finds and slays Grendel's Mother with is noted to be made by giants, it implies that Grendel's line possesses magical invulnerability that prevents weapons made by man from harming them.
-Moreover, where Heaney translation says, in line 1527, "Here at last", other translations, such as those of David Wright, Michael Alexander, Constance B. Heatt, J.R.R.
+Moreover, where Heaney's translation says, in line 1527, "Here at last", other translations, such as those of David Wright, Michael Alexander, Constance B. Heatt, J.R.R.
 Tolkien, et al., rendered the phrase "wæs forma sið" – "For the first time" Hrunting failed to strike an effective blow; so that Unferth would not have expected it to fail.

 Another explanation that has been put forth connects Hrunting's failure to the broader underlying message of Christianity prevalent throughout the poem.
 Kent Gould, in his essay "Beowulf" and Folktale Morphology: God as Magical Donor, suggests that Hrunting fails because it was given to Beowulf by Unferth, a heathen.
 Only the more powerful replacement blade that God gives Beowulf is capable of destroying evil.
 According to Gould, "the message would be clear enough to the poem's Christian audience: only God can contribute enough power to overcome enemies to whom the poem has elsewhere given a Scriptural history".
 Grendel and Grendel's mother have such a history, as Grendel's lineage is described in lines 106–108 to have descended from Cain.